Treating and Tackling Eating Disorders Conference 2025

 • Raising awareness of the common early symptoms of eating disorders to ensure treatment can take place as early as possible

-Dr Ashish Kumar, Chair, Faculty of Eating Disorders, Royal College of Psychiatry (Invited)
+Dr Ashish Kumar, Consultant Psychiatrist & Clinical Director, Chair, Faculty of Eating Disorders, The Royal College of Psychiatrists and Mersey Care NHS Foundation Trust (CONFIRMED)

 • Case Study: Working in Partnership to Provide Local Support to People Affected by Eating Disorders